-Finally, the FTC has kept a close watch on privacy and security issues surrounding the broadband services that connect most U.S. consumers to the Internet.
+Finally, as you would expect of the nation's leading enforcer of consumer privacy protections, the FTC has kept a close watch on privacy and security issues surrounding the broadband services that connect most U.S. consumers to the Internet.
 We have investigated whether security vulnerabilities in one broadband provider's modems might have put consumers at risk.
-Our 2012 Privacy Report highlighted the privacy risks surrounding ISPs' access to comprehensive data about consumers' online activities, and we raised concerns about deep packet inspection and uses of geolocation information.
+Our 2012 Privacy Report highlighted the privacy risks surrounding ISPs' access to comprehensive data about consumers' online activities , and we raised concerns about deep packet inspection and uses of geolocation information.